heldernunes1905/changecalculatorpython/README.md

 # changecalculatorpython
-A change calculator using only python
+A change calculator using only python, a random number is generated and then depending on how much money the user input it will show different outputs
+"img"